 When Luelle was prenatally diagnosed with spina bifida, the prognosis was not good.
 Doctors told her parents it was unlikely she'd ever be able to walk, would need a shunt for hydrocephalus, and would have major bowel and bladder problems.
-Four years later, Luelle walks, runs and jumps, doesn't have a shunt, and continues to amaze her doctors with her progress.
+Six years later, Luelle walks, runs and jumps, doesn't have a shunt, and continues to amaze her doctors with her progress.

 Shelly and Bobby were excited for their 18-week ultrasound.
 The Boston couple planned to have the ultrasound tech write the baby’s sex on a piece of paper and then they would read it together over a celebratory breakfast after their appointment.

 But the gender of the baby soon became the least of their concerns when they learned the daughter they were expecting had myelomeningocele (MMC), the most common and severe form of spina bifida.
 In MMC, the spinal column doesn’t close all the way, leaving an opening in the back.
 It can cause paralysis, bladder and bowel problems, and cognitive impairments.

 Fortunately, their physician told them about an option that offered hope: fetal surgery, a relatively new and extremely complex procedure.
 Fetal surgery for MMC can help minimize damage to the spinal cord, increase the likelihood that a child will be able to walk, and decrease the need for a shunt tube to drain excess fluid from the head.

 After doing a lot of research, the couple turned to the experts at Children’s Hospital of Philadelphia’s Center for Fetal Diagnosis and Treatment.
 Center team members are among those who invented the MMC fetal surgery procedure and have been performing it for nearly 20 years.
 Within four days of the diagnosis, Shelly and Bobby were en route to Philadelphia to see if they qualified for fetal surgery.

 Sharing their journey